seanng/jbc-limited-landing/src/pages/index.md

 network:
   title: Our Network
   description: |
-    JBC - Your Partner in Global Sourcing Solutions
     We source from over 70 countries with more than 400 sourcing partners
   image: /img/network-map.png
 products: